beyarkay/masters-thesis/src/06_conclusion.md

 TODO Discuss the difficulties of segmentation and how most of the literature does not attempt this.

+Notes on writing a conclusion from TG:

+1. "summary of thesis": a bit like the introduction has a summary, but this should give the key results from each chapter
+2. "Answering RQ": answer the research questions one by one
+3. Recommendations: Used to convince the reader that I know what's what.
+What are the take-home messages?
+What would I want to know if I were doing this again?
+How can I prove that I'm not a question-answering parrot and that I actually did gain something from this MSc
+4. Future work.
+Because there's always more to do.

+TODO: Get a friend to do the afrikaans translations for you.
 -->

 This report has presented a suite of sensors which are worn on the user's hands